Games Without Frontiers

 'I hope he's back.
 I kind of… miss him.'

-A genuine smile came to her beautiful face.
+A genuine smile came to her beautiful face as she pictures him.
 She recognized that she may have developed a little crush on her sensei over the course of the last few months.
 As loath as she is to admit it, he has a way of growing on you.
 His abrasiveness is countered by his charm.
 His infuriatingly aloof demeanor at times opposed by his patient and calm explanations.
 As much as she wants to dismiss him as a jerk, he is impossible to resist.
 Like a force of nature, you can't escape his personality.

 Hanabi certainly didn't want things to get awkward between them.
 Not when she was seeing such impressive results from his training.
 She had never been better than where she stood at this very moment in terms of being a ninja.
-Personal feelings took a back seat to growing stronger.
+Personal feelings took a back seat to growing stronger no matter how much she wanted to.

 She allowed her mind a brief pause on her potential future but quickly forced it from her brain.
 She wasn't going to let that happen.
 She would be no one's slave.